After studying Composition and Orchestral Conducting, Maestro Benini made

 I Puritani, Semiramide and Norma in New York;

-Leoncavallo's Zazà, Nabucco, La Traviata and Les
+Leoncavallo's Zazà, Nabucco, La Traviata, Les

-Sonnambula in Zürich; Anna Bolena in Sevilla; Lucia di
+Montecchi and La Sonnambula in Zürich; Anna Bolena

-Lammermoor in Toulouse; Anna Bolena in Paris; Adriana
+in Sevilla; Lucia di Lammermoor in Toulouse; Anna Bolena in

-Lecouvreur, Luisa Miller and Falstaff in Monte
+Paris; Adriana Lecouvreur, Luisa Miller and Falstaff

-Amsterdam; Rigoletto in Buenos Aires; Il Trovatore, Il
+in Amsterdam; Rigoletto in Buenos Aires; Il Trovatore, Il

 Pirata, La Sonnambula in Madrid; Rossini's I Capuleti e